 (Speaking of high-end upgrades, here's another post you won't want to miss next: Concrete Countertops: Are they worth the investment?)

 3. Too much carpet

-Although carpet is a lot more comfortable than hardwood, especially in a cold climate, but before you start ordering carpet, consider the value.
-Carpet can start looking dingy pretty fast, trap allergens, and just doesn’t have the longevity of hardwood floors.
-If you already have hardwood, tile or any other hard surface, think carefully before you start covering it carpet.
 Today’s buyers like to see solid flooring.
-In fact, many buyers will check to see if any valuable flooring is hidden under the carpeting and reduce the offer because they will consider they will have to remove the carpet and refinish the floor.
+In fact, many buyers will check to see if any valuable flooring is hidden under the carpeting.
+Then, they'll reduce the offer because they will consider they will have to remove the carpet and refinish the floor.
 If you have carpet in any rooms, then you should have them cleaned thoroughly and all stains removed.